(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page or check out our Food Gardening Guide app.)

 Isn’t it time to make mouthwatering sweet corn one of your hit crops this summer?
-Sweet corn requires warm soil (above 65 degrees Fahrenheit) so early summer is prime planting time.
-To stretch your harvest season, grow both early and midseason varieties.
+Growing sweet corn requires warm soil (above 65 degrees Fahrenheit) so early summer is prime planting time.
+To stretch your harvest season, grow both early and midseason sweet corn varieties.

-- Open-pollinated varieties offer traditional corn flavor, but rapidly convert sugar to starch, so they must be picked at just the right time.
+Open-pollinated sweet corn varieties offer traditional corn flavor, but rapidly convert sugar to starch, so they must be picked at just the right time.
 They often require less fertilizer than hybrids, and seeds can be saved from year to year.

-- Super-sweet hybrids produce exceptionally sweet, crisp kernels good for freezing.
-Super-sweet varieties must be planted at least 30 feet from other types of corn to prevent cross pollination, which ruins their flavor.
+Super-sweet hybrids produce exceptionally sweet, crisp kernels good for freezing.
+Super-sweet varieties must be planted at least 30 feet from other types of sweet corn to prevent cross pollination, which ruins their flavor.

-- Synergistic varieties have a balance of sugary-enhanced and super-sweet kernels.
+Synergistic sweet corn varieties have a balance of sugary-enhanced and super-sweet kernels.

 Thoroughly mix in a 1-inch layer of fresh grass clippings, compost or well-rotted manure along with alfalfa meal, soybean meal or another high-nitrogen organic fertilizer (follow label directions).
 Sow seeds 1 inch deep and 4 inches apart, in blocks of at least three rows spaced about 24 inches apart.
 Thin early varieties to 8 inches apart; thin taller midseason and late varieties to 12 inches apart.

 Once an ear feels plump and full when you squeeze it, pull back the shuck near the tip and pierce a kernel with your fingernail; it’s ready to harvest if the juice is milky.